What is employee turnover?

 3. Display your result as a percentage

-Multiply your result from the previous step by 100 to get your final turnover rate.
-It should look like this:
+Multiply your result from the previous step by 100 to get your final turnover rate as a percentage:

 - (Employees who left / Average number of employees) x 100

-Here’s an example to give you a better mental picture of how to calculate the turnover rate for a fixed timeframe:
+Here’s an example to give you a better idea of how to calculate the turnover rate for a fixed timeframe:

-On March 1, a company employs 30 people.
-On March 31, the company employed 35 people.
-During that month, 3 employees left the company.
+On 1 March, a company employs 30 people.
+On 31 March, the company employed 35 people.
+During that month, three employees left the company.

 30 + 35 = 65